DENVER STREETS FOR PEOPLE SUMMIT

-The Denver Streets for People Summit, brought to you by the Community Active Living Coalition (CALC), a program of Denver Department of Public Health and Environment (DDPHE), and the Denver Streets Partnership (DSP), is a conference to engage Denverites in a dialogue about how to make our streets safer and more fun for people walking, biking, rolling, or taking transit.
+The Denver Streets for People Summit, brought to you by the Denver Community Active Living Coalition (CALC), a program of Denver Department of Transportation & Infrastructure (DOTI), in collaboration with the Denver Streets Partnership (DSP), is a conference to engage Denverites in a dialogue about how to make our streets safer and more fun for people walking, biking, rolling, or taking transit.

-Our goal is to empower Denver communities to live better, longer, by learning from one another, connecting community leaders and residents, and inspiring action to achieve healthy, active, and equitable neighborhoods in Denver.
+Our goal is to learn from one another, connect community leaders and residents, and inspire us all to take action to achieve healthy, active, and equitable neighborhoods in Denver.
 We hope that this summit will drive us toward our vision where everyone in Denver has access to safe, vibrant places to walk, bike, roll, ride transit, and play.